-Yes, all the members of a team have to be either Student members or Graduate Student members of the IEEE.
-This is also an opportunity to do promotion of the IEEE membership on your campus and help recruit new student members using the online join process.
+Yes, all the members of a team have to be either Student members or graduate Student members of IEEE.
+This is also an opportunity to promote IEEE membership on your campus and help recruit new Student members using the online join process.

-Yes, proctors should be an IEEE member of higher membership grade (not an undergraduate or graduate Student member).
+Yes, proctors should be an IEEE member of a higher membership grade (i.e., not an undergraduate or graduate Student member).

-Yes, each Student Branch may have an unlimited number of teams, of three (3) IEEE Student members or graduate student member and has a proctor.
-One proctor can supervise a maximum of eight (8) teams.
-Note that a university without an IEEE Student Branch can also form a team of the required number of IEEE student members and a proctor.
+Yes, each Student Branch may have an unlimited number of teams, consisting of three IEEE Student members or graduate Student members and one proctor.
+One proctor can supervise a maximum of eight teams.
+Note that a university without an IEEE Student Branch can also form a team of the required number of IEEE Student members and a proctor.

 Problems can only be answered in any of the supported languages (C, C++, C#, Java, Python, Ruby, Perl, and PHP).

 No, not really.
-Apart from the fact that we sound similar, there’s little in common: Extreme programming (or XP) is a software engineering methodology, we are a programming contest.
+Apart from the fact that they sound similar, there’s little in common: Extreme programming (or XP) is a software engineering methodology; IEEEXtreme is a programming contest.

-Of course, teams are entitled to use any methodology they want to solve our problems: XP, Scrum, classic waterfall, cowboy programming, voodoo enchantments, or type away randomly until it compiles.
-Pretty much anything as long as it works correctly.
+Teams are entitled to use any methodology they want to solve the problems as long as it works correctly.

-The unofficial results will be available in InterviewStreet at the close of the competition.
-From the close of the competition through 31 October the IEEEXtreme Techincal team will be evaluating code submissions.
-The official results will be communicated on or about 1 November.
+The unofficial results will be available in HackerRank at the close of the competition.
+From the close of the competition, through 31 October, the IEEEXtreme Technical team will be evaluating code submissions.
+IEEE reserves the right to disqualify a team if it’s found to have manipulated or cheated during the competition.
+The official results will be communicated on or about 2 November.
 Winners will be contacted by IEEE directly.

-Yes, definitely.
-For a start, being in a higher course does not mean you’re necessarily better at programming.
-(Sorry for all those graduate students out there but it’s true.)
+Yes.
+For a start, taking advanced courses does not mean you’re necessarily better at programming.
 More importantly, this is all about the experience.
 IEEEXtreme is a lot of fun, and will help you face real-world problems that you may not see during college.
-Plus, you’ll probably be surprised about the fact that you can actually solve most of these if you devote time enough.
-Consider it all part of a training.
+Furthermore, the competition includes questions from various difficulties, from novice to expert levels.

 The proctor should just make sure that it is the team members working on the problems and no outside help is being provided from other individuals.
 The proctor should ensure that the student teams are not sharing code, which is strictly prohibited.
-In general, help ensure that the students are comfortable, getting food and water and some exercise during the 24 hours.
+In general, proctors help ensure that the students are comfortable and are able to get food, water, and exercise during the 24 hours.
 The main goal is for the participants to have fun.
 The students do not have to be isolated.

-The browsers that are supported to run InterviewStreet for IEEEXtreme 6.0 are as follows; IE9, Chrome v 22, and Firefox 15.
-Please consult each browser’s Web site for more information on updates.
+The browsers that are supported to run HackerRank for IEEEXtreme 10.0 are: IE 11, Chrome v 44, and Firefox v 39.
+Please consult each browser’s Web site for more information on latest stable updates.